piro0919/use-pwa/README.md

 # use-pwa

-use-pwa is pop-up handler for pwa.
+use-pwa is install and update handler for pwa.

 ## Features